Skip to main content

 Transferring courses for credit at USC.

 In this section, you will find our articulation histories and agreements with other universities.
 “Articulation what?” you might ask.
 At USC, we have a department dedicated to determining which classes taught at other schools transfer for credit (or “articulate”) at USC.
-This is the Articulation Department.
-Over the years, the Articulation Department has compiled lists of courses from other universities that have transferred to USC for credit in the past.
+This is the Office of Academic Records and Registrar – Transfer Credit Services.
+Over the years, they has compiled lists of courses from other universities that have transferred to USC for credit in the past.
 Please view the Quick FAQ section below before viewing the articulation history/agreement with your school(s).

 If you were recently admitted to USC as a transfer student, you will receive a transfer credit report after you submit your commitment deposit to USC.